w3f/Grants-Program/applications/subspace.md

 ### Team's experience

 We each have three years experience designing and building blockchains and decentralized protocols at Subspace Labs.
-We also each have two years experience working with Rust.
+We also each have 1.5 years experience working with Rust.
 We recently completed 18 months of primary research for a National Science Foundation Small Business Innovation Research Grant (NSF-SBIR), which resulted in our technical whitepaper.
 Nazar is a full-stack engineer with over ten years experience working with PHP and Javascript and has contributed to numerous open-source projects.
 Jeremiah is an entrepreneur, blockchain researcher, and full-stack developer with over six years experience working in Python and Javascript.

 ### Team Code Repos
 * [Nazar](https://github.com/nazar-pc?tab=repositories)